Sora-yx/SA2-Skin-Selector/README.md

 - Full pack mods like DC Characters aren't supported, but combo like Tails mechless and Mech works as well as Sonic and Super Sonic as long as the files use legacy names.
 (Ie ``sonicmodel`` and ``ssmodel``)
 - Although Full Packs aren't supported, nothing prevent you from making a separate folder for each character skin so you can use them anyway.
 - ``.Prs`` textures seem to crash the game, it's recommended to convert them to ``.pak`` using ``Texture Editor`` from [SA Tools](https://mm.reimuhakurei.net/SA%20Tools%20x64.7z).
+- If you are in Super Form using the Super Sonic mod, you cannot swap skins until you detransform for technical reasons.

 ## Installation: